 This creates a number of opportunities including:

 At Composite, we believe the best user experiences are the ones that anticipate needs without sacrificing clarity.
-Agentic AI just raised the bar for what that looks like.
+Agentic AI raises the bar for what intuitive, goal-driven UX should deliver—both for users and the agents guiding them.

 Want to future-proof your UX for the age of AI?
 Let’s talk.